 - temporary disability pay (if the employee has it through his or her employer); or

-- employee's accrued leave for sick days, vacation pay, or other paid time off.
+- employee’s accrued leave for sick days (sick leave), vacation pay, or other paid time off (PTO).6

-If you are unsure about what you may qualify for, your employment attorney at the Shouse Law Group can help you get the compensation you deserve.
+If you are unsure about whether you qualify for California pregnancy disability leave, your employment attorney at the Shouse Law Group can help you get the leave rights and compensation you deserve.

 Call us for help…